GabrielDelight/student-assignment-1/erc-20-token.md

 # Mastering ERC20 Token in Solidity
-The article concentrates on the [ERC20 standard,](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) which is widely used to create digital tokens on the Ethereum network.
+The article concentrates on the [ERC20 standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) (Request for Comment) which is widely used to create digital tokens on the Ethereum network .
 It covers the deployment procedure utilizing [Remix EVM](https://remix.ethereum.org/)  (Ethereum Virtual Machine) and the integration of ERC20 tokens with the Solidity programming language.

 Developers can use the information from this article to develop their [digital tokens](https://uk.practicallaw.thomsonreuters.com/w-024-0323?transitionType=Default&contextData=(sc.Default)&firstPage=true) for a variety of purposes, including fundraising, reward schemes, and in-app currency.
 They can also create decentralized applications ([dApps](https://ethereum.org/en/dapps/)) that use these tokens for transactions like payments and value exchange.
-Developers that want to take advantage of the Ethereum blockchain's capabilities and design cutting-edge solutions in the decentralized finance ([DeFi](https://ethereum.org/en/defi/)) field must be familiar with the ERC20 standard in Solidity.
+Developers that want to take advantage of the Ethereum blockchain's capabilities and design cutting-edge solutions in the decentralized finance ([DeFi](https://ethereum.org/en/defi/)) field must be familiar with the ERC20 standard in [Solidity](https://soliditylang.org/).

 # A Brief History of ERC20 Token

-One of the most widely used token specifications on the Ethereum network is ERC20.
+One of the most widely used token specifications on the [Ethereum network](https://ethereum.org/en/developers/docs/networks/) is ERC20.
 Because of its simplicity and adaptability, it was swiftly embraced after being introduced by [Fabian Vogelsteller](https://www.linkedin.com/in/fabian-vogelsteller-46365042/?originalSubdomain=de) in November 2015.
 Smart contracts that establish a set of rules for tokens to abide by are what make ERC20 tokens fungible and simple to maintain.

 The creation and management of tokens by businesses and people have been completely transformed by the standardization of ERC20 tokens.
 It was challenging for developers to guarantee compatibility with other tokens and wallets before ERC20 because each token had to be designed from the ground up.
 Developers can use ERC20 to build tokens that work with any wallet or exchange that accepts the standard.

-Thousands of tokens on the [Ethereum network,](https://ethereum.org/en/) including some of the biggest and most valuable ones like Chainlink, Binance Coin, and Tether, have been built on the ERC20 standard since its debut.
+Thousands of tokens on the [Ethereum network,](https://ethereum.org/en/) including some of the biggest and most valuable ones like [Chainlink](https://chain.link/), [Binance Coin](https://www.binance.com/en-NG/price/bnb), and [Tether](https://tether.to/en/), have been built on the ERC20 standard since its debut.
 Several token standards, including [ERC721](https://docs.openzeppelin.com/contracts/3.x/erc721#:~:text=ERC721%20is%20a%20standard%20for,across%20a%20number%20of%20contracts.) (for non-fungible tokens) and [ERC1155](https://docs.openzeppelin.com/contracts/3.x/erc1155#:~:text=ERC1155%20is%20a%20novel%20token,their%20guides%20before%20moving%20on.), were also influenced by the standard (multi-fungible tokens).
 ERC20 has been crucial to the expansion and improvement of the Ethereum ecosystem.